David Jason

-In September 2006, Jason topped the poll to find TV's 50 Greatest Stars, as part of ITV's 50th anniversary celebrations.
+In September 2006, Jason had topped the poll to find TV's 50 Greatest Stars, as part of ITV's 50th anniversary celebrations.
 He was knighted in 2005 for services to acting and comedy.
 Jason has won four British Academy Television Awards (BAFTAs), (1988, 1991, 1997, 2003), four British Comedy Awards (1990, 1992, 1997, 2001) and seven National Television Awards (1996 twice, 1997, 2001 twice, 2002 and 2011).

 Early life

 Jason's father, Arthur Robert White, was a porter at Billingsgate Fish Market, and his mother, Olwen Jones, was from Merthyr Tydfil, Glamorgan, Wales, and worked as a charwoman.
-She gave birth to twin boys at North Middlesex Hospital in Edmonton, London, in February 1940, but Jason's twin brother died during childbirth, making him a twinless twin.
+She gave birth to twin boys at North Middlesex Hospital in Edmonton, London, on 2 February 1940, but Jason's twin brother died during childbirth, and making him a twinless twin.
 He chose the stage name Jason because he liked Jason and the Argonauts, as the stage name "David White" was already taken, and not in tribute to his dead twin as has sometimes been claimed.

 Jason lived at Lodge Lane, North Finchley, and attended Northfield Secondary Modern school after failing the 11-plus in 1951.
-Upon leaving school, Jason wanted to be an actor, influenced by his brother, but their father advised that he first learn a trade.
+Upon leaving school, Jason wanted to be an actor, influenced by his elder brother (Arthur White), but their father advised that he first learn a trade.
 He trained as an electrician for six years, before retiring and becoming a struggling actor.

 Jason's elder brother is the actor Arthur White, born in 1933.
 The two appeared together in the crime drama A Touch of Frost, with Arthur playing police archivist Ernie Trigg; and again in 2008, in the comic fantasy The Colour of Magic, where Arthur played a character called "Rerpf".
 He also appeared briefly with his brother in two episodes of The Darling Buds of May.

-When Jason was 15 he spent a year working as a mechanic's assistant.
-When he turned 16 he was eligible to register for an apprenticeship, but decided against it.
+When Jason was 15, he spent a year working as a mechanic's assistant.
+When he turned 16, he was eligible to register for an apprenticeship, but decided against it.